flybywiresim/website/src/posts/all-the-downloads.md

 You can see that earlier in the week the bandwidth on our CDN was rather low.
 It goes up during the day in Europe and US and it goes down a little when less people are trying to download data from the CDN.

 On Thursday December 21st, at around 22:49 UTC we posted an announcement on the FlyByWire Simulations Discord server and immediately a big peak can be seen of all the people that are now downloading this new update.
 There's a lot of bandwidth usage, because the update in itself is pretty big as it contains a lot of new textures and other data.
-This peak reaches **1.36 Terabyte** of data served in one hour.
+This peak reaches **1.36 Terabytes** of data served in one hour.

-After an initial surge of downloads, things slow down a bit until the news spreads more and during the day on Friday an even higher peak is seen on December 22nd, at 16:00 UTC of **2.1 Terabyte** of data served in one hour.
+After an initial surge of downloads, things slow down a bit until the news spreads more and during the day on Friday an even higher peak is seen on December 22nd, at 16:00 UTC of **2.1 Terabytes** of data served in one hour.

 And finally we hit the weekend, which is always a more busier time for our CDN, as a lot of people will only fly (and thus update) the A32NX during the weekend.
 During this time, a lot of people have already updated, so the bandwidth usage, while high, is not reaching new peak values.